 musings.
 I knew then, without a shadow of a doubt, that the gates to the

-mysterious kingdom of the invisible were no longer sealed forever.
+mysterious kingdom of the invisible were no longer sealed.

 •••••